- Charges and Transactions

 Chargent creates a new Transaction record for each Charge, Authorization, or Refund.
 The only time that we update an existing Transaction record is in the case of a Void.
 In this case, the Transaction Type of an existing Charge, Authorization or Refund is changed to Void, since the Transaction was canceled.

 Historical transactions can be imported into Chargent, but it takes data migration expertise to do everything correctly.
 Please contact us for additional advice and/or a referral to a Chargent consulting partner who can assist you.

-- Chargent will generally attempt to send any transaction to your payment gateway, unless it can determine ahead of time that the charge will be declined (for example, an invalid card number length or expiration date in the past).
+Chargent will generally attempt to send any transaction to your payment gateway with the exception of an invalid card number length.

 Chargent supports tokenization on most of our payment gateway integrations.
 Tokens are stored in the “Token” field on the Chargent Order, and can be used for future transactions, referencing the payment data stored securely on your payment gateway’s servers.